OishiLab/OpenMAP-Di/README.md

 ```

 ## How to use it
 Using OpenMAP-T1 is straightforward.
 You can use it in any terminal on your linux system.
-The OpenMAP-T1 command was installed automatically.
 We provide CPU as well as GPU support.
 Running on GPU is a lot faster though and should always be preferred.
 Here is a minimalistic example of how you can use OpenMAP-T1.
 ```
 python3 parcellation.py -i INPUR_DIRNAME -o OUTPUT_DIRNAME -m MODEL_DIRNAME
 ```